 There is something I find utterly intoxicating about being able to travel through time.
 To be able to pick up a book and tug the thread that weaves and meanders back through decades or centuries, right back to the hands of a writer who so generously created stories for us and left them for us to find in the future.
 I love being able to pull those stories into the present day and carry them around in my pocket and in my head, as an antidote to some of the ugliness and lack of glamour in the modern world.

-London has changed so much in the last century but in some ways it has also changed so very little.
+As a Londoner, it amazes me both how much this city has changed in the last century and how in so many ways it’s barely changed at all.
 I adore reading about Hercule Poirot’s mindful lunches in tiny subterranean French restaurants in Soho, because sometimes I do that too.
-I love settling on a quest as trivial as a securing 'a lead pencil' as a reason to wander the streets of London in the same way that Viriginia Woolf did.
+I love settling on a quest as trivial as a securing ‘a lead pencil’ as a reason to wander the streets of London in the same way that Viriginia Woolf did.
 And I want to know the places in Cornwall that Daphne du Maurier loved the most, so that I can frequent them too, like taking travel advice from someone whose opinion you really, really trust.
-Reading is a way to befriend these remarkable women, to have the chance to hang out with them, for if they were alive today we'd be far too intimidated, I'm sure, to ask them for coffee, but this way we can take them to our favourite haunts and share the intricacies of our lives with them.
+Reading is a way to befriend these remarkable women, to have the chance to hang out with them, for if they were alive today we’d be far too intimidated, I’m sure, to ask them for coffee, but this way we can take them to our favourite haunts and share the intricacies of our lives with them.

-And so on to the book club.
-I’ve always been fascinated by book clubs, but have never really had any inclination to actually join one.
-Our conversations in Devon made me realise that I'm just not that interested in reading modern fiction because I find my inspiration in the past.
-On our trip Lauren Keim talked a lot about the new book club she had joined in her hometown of Norfolk, Virginia, and as soon as she told us that it was based around reading the classics, the lightbulb switched on.
-Even before we left Devon the plans were being hatched and the book club was born.
+I’ve never felt drawn to joining a book club because I don’t read a lot of current fiction, mainly because I tend to take my inspiration from the past and prefer older books.
+When Lauren Keim talked about the new book club she had joined in her hometown of Norfolk, Virginia, and told us it was based around reading classics, the spark was ignited and even before we left Devon the plans were being hatched and the book club was born.

-The physical book club is a brilliant way to ensure the connections we made in Devon (and on future Bleak House Experiences) continue, that the friendships made will flourish and deepen.
+The physical alumnae book club is open to anyone who has been on a Bleak House Experience and can attend and host our meetings in and around London.
+It is a brilliant way to ensure the connections we make on the Experiences continue, that the friendships made will flourish and deepen.
 I know of people who have been in bookclubs for twenty or even thirty years, those regular meetings weathering the storms of everything life has thrown at the participants.
 I love the idea that this new book club might be in existence for that long too, and that it came out of those four precious, life-altering days in Devon.